shankarkarki/udacity_machine_learning_nano_degree/README.md

 # Machine Learning Deployment using AWS SageMaker

-The mini-projects and the project are pursued as a part of Machine Learning Engineer Nanodegree by Udacity.
-A great deal of code was developed by the Udacity team and is not my original work.
+The mini-projects and the project are read and practice thoroughly  as a part of Machine Learning Engineer Nanodegree by Udacity.
+Marvelous environment and Code was developed by the Udacity team and ***is not my original work***.

-This repository contains code and associated files for deploying a plagiarism sentiment analysis ,.................... using AWS SageMaker.
+This repository contains code and associated files for deploying a **IMDB** Sentiment Analysis ,.................... using AWS SageMaker.

 # Table Of Contents